8 Amazon Financing Options, Plus Other Ways to Make Big Purchases

 |How is the purchase charged to your account?||Upfront; you may need to make more than the minimum monthly payment to avoid paying interest.||The purchase total is split into equal payments and is paid off within a certain time frame (6, 12 or 24 months).|

-|How do you avoid interest and fees?||Pay off the promotional balance off in the time frame allotted.
-Payments do not have to be equal from month to month.||Make your payments on time every month.
+|How do you avoid interest and fees?||Pay off the promotional balance in the time frame allotted.
+Payments do not have to be equal from month to month, though there will be a minimum payment required.||Make your payments on time every month.
 If you miss a payment, you will be charged a late fee, which will be assessed interest until paid.|

 |How long does it take to pay off your purchase?||Your billing statement will include information about how long it would take to pay off the purchase if you make the minimum payment.||As long as you make each payment on time, your purchase will be paid off at the end of the offer period.|

-|What is the longest term offered?||24 months, for purchases of $800 or more.||24 months, for purchases of $600 or more.|
+|What is the longest term offered?||24 months, for select purchases.||24 months, for select purchases.|

 How to get Amazon financing